ineedliang/TranslatedSubs/README.md

 https://sourceforge.net/projects/sevenzip/files/latest/download

-1) Install python and make sure to allow python to add to PATH in the beginning of the installer.
+1) Install python and make sure to allow  "add to PATH" in the beginning of the installer.
 2) Create your working folder and extract ffmpeg into that folder.
 3) Add This Batch file to the same folder as FFMPEG.EXE
 4) Drag any video file right onto the vidsub.bat